IEEEBerkeley/hope-www/labs/kicad-intro/kicad-intro.rst

    - No DRC errors

-   - Generated output files (gerbers: .gbr, and drills: .drl)
+   - Generated output files (gerbers: .gbr, and drills: .drl) in a compressed file.

+Submit a lab checkoff `here <https://forms.gle/ssFx9unnRbMy6nQM8>`_

 Show your DRC report, layout, schematic, and output files to an instructor to get checked off.